tasesmuemils/100DaysOfCode/README.md

 #day 3 04.01.2017
 Yesterday, before i was going to sleep i thought try something with Python Tkinter.
 So i started to build this program.
-It will run threw path (example: C:\) and find all the files which ands with specific extension (.txt, .png, etc) and copy all file yo new folder.
+It will run threw path (example: C:\) and find all the files which ands with specific extension (.txt, .png, etc) and copy all files to new folder.
 Script is ready for this main function.
 As I am new to Tkinter module, I will check that deeper.
 All i have to do is to create user friendly GUI.
+I hope it will not be very hard!!!